jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_knownissues.md

 If the Spotlight Client looses connection to the Spotlight Diagnostic Server then after a period of days the Spotlight Client will develop a minor memory leak. <br><br>*Workaround:* Restart the Spotlight Client. | 5433
 The Spotlight Client can experience performance issues (opening the home page, acknowledging and snoozing alarms) when a large number of alarms are raised against the one connection. | 2651
 Manual refresh is required on some drilldowns.
 Right click the data in the grid and select **Restore Default Settings \| Restore**.
 The grid shows "Loading".
 Click Refresh to populate the grid. | 11333 <br><br> 11406
+Spotlight does not currently support PagerDuty API 2.
+Spotlight does support PagerDuty API V1. | SOSSE-6533

 ## known issues with installation and upgrade